MicrosoftDocs/entra-docs/docs/identity/managed-identities-azure-resources/how-to-view-managed-identity-activity.md

 :::image type="content" source="./media/how-to-view-managed-identity-activity/msi-sign-in-events.png" alt-text="Screenshot showing managed identity sign-in events":::

-5. To view the identity's Enterprise application in Microsoft Entra ID, select the “Managed Identity ID” column.
+5. To view the identity's Enterprise application in Microsoft Entra ID, select the "Managed Identity ID" column.
 6. To view the Azure resource or user-assigned managed identity, search by name in the search bar of the Azure portal.

  > [!NOTE]